Graduate Certificate in Global Health

 Do courses require faculty approval?

 Due to limited class sizes, all students outside of the Vanderbilt University School of Medicine will require approval from VIGH and course faculty.
+Please contact the course professor prior to enrolling.

 How do I identify a good field experience?